Preston, Rutland

 Preston is a village and civil parish in the county of Rutland in the East Midlands of England.
 It lies north of Uppingham on the A6003 to Oakham.
-The population at the 2001 census was 179 falling slightly to 173 at the 2011 census.
+The population at the 2001 census was 179 falling slightly to 173 at the 2011 census and then rising to 200 in the 2021 census.

 The village's name means 'farm/settlement of the priests'.

 The Church of St Peter and St Paul, Preston is a Grade II* listed building.